stockmouton/lenia.world/README.md

 You won't believe it, just type: `yarn deploy`

 ## Run locally
+Launch a localhost node: `yarn sm-serve`
-First compile the smart contracts : `yarn sm-compile` Then start your local
+Compile the smart contracts: `yarn sm-compile`
+Then deploy it: `yarn sm-deploy`
+Launch the website: `yarn serve`

+At this point you can connect your wallet.
+Add on of the dev private key to your wallet to enjoy those swet 10k ETH.